Most earned income is countable income for SNAP purposes.106 C.M.R. §363.220 (A). Earned income includes:

 Gross income is your earnings before taxes, FICA or other mandatory payroll deductions.
 Gross income does not include the value of employee “credits” for employee benefits such as health insurance, credits that cannot be taken as cash by the employee.
 See What income is not counted?
 Special SNAP rules apply to individuals who pay child support.
 See What is the child support deduction?

-The earnings of a dependent child under age 18 who attends school is not countable income.
-106 C.M.R. §363.230 (H).
-Nor do the stipends paid to otherwise eligible AmeriCorps, VISTA, Youthbuild, SCSEP and others doing service work count.
+- Stipends paid to otherwise eligible AmeriCorps, VISTA, Youthbuild, Senior Community Service Employment Program (SCSEP) and others doing service work count.
 See What income is not counted?